jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

 Finite State Machines/Automata (FSM/FSA)
 ========================================

+* The computers you use, like those that sit on your desks, are only one type of computer within one class of computational systems

 * We can define a very very very very simple computer in terms of
     * Input
     * Output